ztjhz/ztjhz/README.md

  - 👨‍💻 All of my projects are available at **[My Portfolio Website](https://tohjinghua.com)**

-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas!

 - ⚡ Fun fact **I like to learn** 📚